Cycling74/rnbo.example.webpage/README.md

 npm run serve
 ```

-You may see something like the following in the console, but as soon as you do the server will try to open your web page in your default browser.
+You may see something like the following in the console, but as soon as you do the server will try to open your webpage in your default browser.

 ```sh
 Available on: